 That brings us to the action phase.
 Putting suggestions into practice and improving processes are the most effective way to keep employees engaged with the feedback loop process.
 If there’s an abundance of negative feedback on a particular topic, it’s up to the leaders to address the issue.
 Suggestions for process improvements should also be considered and discussed with those that offered them.
 Even suggestions that don’t seem feasible should be addressed, as a feedback loop should be non-discriminatory.

-Failure to address feedback will lead disengagement and potential turnover.
+Failure to address feedback will lead to disengagement and potential turnover.

 How To Gather Quality Feedback